WHAT IS CREDIT HISTORY?

 You may receive two different types of reports with information about you via www.manakreditvesture.lv.

 THE FULL REPORT includes all information about your credit history from the members of the system operated by the Credit Information Bureau.
 The report contains following sections:

 1. The Free report:

-You are allowed to receive up to two free reports each year; the report include information about your credit history provided by the members of the Credit Information Bureau.
+You are allowed to receive unlimited free reports; the report include information about your credit history provided by the members of the Credit Information Bureau.
 The report comprises the following sections:

 the current liabilities registered in your name;